Tech in art drawing pad

 Tel: 01297 552327

-Where a student's learning requires a specific programme of support, parents are consulted.
-Each student with an Education, Health and Care Plan has a programme devised in liaison with support services and parents, and the programme is reviewed annually.
+Where a student's learning requires a specific programme of support beyond what is universally available, parents are consulted.
+Where appropriate, the SEND Department will refer students to external services.
+Each student with an Education, Health and Care Plan has a programme devised in liaison with support services and parents, and the programme is reviewed annually with the EHCP.

 Access for Disabled Students